pculture/mirocommunity/docs/contributing/bugs-and-features.rst

 * Once a ticket is claimed, it is up to the assignee to start a branch for that ticket and submit a pull request to the canonical repository.
-When a pull request is submitted, the assignee should mark the ticket as ``RESOLVED/FIXED`` and link to the pull request.
+When a pull request is submitted, the assignee should set the ticket's ``needs-peer-review`` flag to ``?`` and link to the pull request.

-* Once a pull request has been submitted and the ticket has been marked ``RESOLVED/FIXED``, a core member can review the code.
+* Once a pull request has been submitted and the ticket has been flagged, a core member will review the code.
 This should be someone other than the assignee.
 If there are problems with the branch, they should explain the problems by commenting on github, inline and on the pull request.
-Otherwise, they can merge it in and change the ticket status to ``RESOLVED/VERIFIED``.
+   Otherwise, they can merge it in and change the ticket status to ``RESOLVED/FIXED`` and the ``needs-peer-review`` flag to ``+``.